mozilla/network-pulse-api/README.md

 This gets a current user's session information in the form of their CSRF token, as well as a "nonce" value for performing a one-time post operation.
 Every time a user POSTs data to the /entry route, this nonce gets invalidated (whether it matches or not) to prevent repeat-posting.
 As such, is a user is to post several entries, they will need to call `/nonce` as many times.

-**This data should never be cached persistently**.
-Do not store this in localStorage, cookies, or any other persistent data store.
-When the user terminates their client, or logs out, this information should immediately be lost.
-Also do not store this in a global namespace like `window` or `document`, or in anything that isn't protected by a closure.

-Also note that "the page itself" counts as global scope, so you generally don't want to put these values on the page as `<form>` elements.
-Instead, a form submission should be intercepted, and an in-memory form should be created with all the information of the original form, but with the nonce and csrf values copied.
-The submission can then use this in-memory form as basis for its POST payload instead.

 The call response is a 403 for not authenticated users, or a JSON object when authenticated, of the form:

 ```